-“The Transforming Practitioner,” a living link in the educational process, is an educator who is changing internally through understanding, practicing, and reflecting such that, individually and collaboratively, he or she implements for all learners appropriate and significant life-changing experiences that effectively provide for the needs of the individual, actively engage students in the learning process, and promote life-long learning.
+“The Transforming Educator,” a living link in the educational process, is an educator who continually changes internally through understanding, practicing, and reflecting, such that, individually and collaboratively, he or she is an advocate for all learners.
+The Transforming Educator implements appropriate and significant life-changing experiences that effectively provide for the needs of the individual, actively engage others in transformative processes, and promote life-long learning.

 Teachers, educational leaders, and school counselors who are Transforming Educators must embrace the processes of understanding, practicing, and reflecting, which are indeed vital components of transformation.

 Through the interwoven processes of understanding, practicing, and reflecting, The Transforming Educator embodies the following principles:

 - TO KNOW the foundations of the education profession, content bases for curricula, and characteristics of diverse learners.

 - TO DO the work of a professional educator in providing and supporting developmentally appropriate, research-based, and culturally responsive learning experience to prepare students for future success.
 Through the use of data driven decision-making, professional educators examine existing policies and procedures and create new opportunities for increased students achievement.